isak-combrinck/betta.css/readme.md

 CSS repo of the Betta library for use as a git submodule.

-## Version 0.0.4
+## Version 0.0.5

-The Betta library is currently under early development.
+The Betta library is currently under early development, that means it's real messy.
 Use in production at your own risk.

 No documentation is provided at the moment.